Need help getting started? Join our Tech Help Drop-In at UNM HIVE on May 21

 during times like these

-In the midst of the madness, with the Taos TImeBank we’re creating a local system of care, connection, dignity and resiliency–all without money changing hands!
+In the midst of the madness, the Taos TImeBank is creating a local system of care, connection, dignity, and resiliency, all without money changing hands.

 45